PGCE PCET (Teacher Training)

 £3995 per year of study

-If you are applying for the PGCE then you normally have a 2:1 classification degree in the specialist subject relevant to your teaching.
+If you are applying for the PGCE then you normally have a 2:2 classification degree or higher, in the specialist subject relevant to your teaching.
 If you are applying for the Certificate in Education (Cert Ed) then you will need a minimum of a Level 3 qualification or equivalent in the specialist subject relevant to your teaching area, e.g. GCE A Level, NVQ3, BTEC Higher, L3 Certificate in an appropriate Key Skills, HND.

 The recommended entry requirements for both the PGCE and Cert Ed are as follows: